Speed NVC Process US Spouse Visa

 Once you get a text message or see that your USCIS case has been approved and forwarded to the Department of State (NVC), wait a couple of days and then start calling the NVC (603) 334-0700 [HOURS: 7am – 12am EST, M-F] every day until you get your NVC case number, IIN and give them your email address.

-This may take several days to a week of calling as you cannot get the information until NVC receives your package from USCIS and it is logged in.
+This may take several days to a week of calling.
+For example, you cannot get the information until NVC receives your package from USCIS and NVC logs it in.

 Secondly, complete on-line Choice of Agent (DS-261): After you have your NVC Case number, go to the NVC Consular Electronic Application Center (CEAC) website and follow the directions on the website to complete the on-line choice of agent.